 Basic net loss per share attributable to common and founder stockholders is computed by dividing the net loss attributable to common and founder stockholders by the weighted-average number of shares of common stock outstanding during the period, less unvested common stock that is subject to repurchase, and by the weighted-average number of shares of convertible founder stock outstanding during the period, respectively.
-Basic and diluted net loss per share attributable to common and founder stockholders were the same for the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021 (unaudited), as the inclusion of all potentially dilutive shares was anti-dilutive due to the net loss reported for each period.
+Basic and diluted net loss per share attributable to common and founder stockholders were the same for the years ended December 31, 2019 and 2020, as the inclusion of all potentially dilutive shares was anti-dilutive due to the net loss reported for each year.